KILTprotocol/kilt-workshop-101/3-attestation.md

 # Attestation

+In this section, we will take a *RequestForAttestation* object, attest it, store the attest on the chain and build the *AttestedClaim* object, which will be send back to the claimer.

+## Preparation
-Open up a new file `3-attestation.js`
+Open up a new file `3-attestation.js`.
+All the following code needs to go into this file.

+## Imports
 The following imports will be necessary for this section:
 ```javascript
 const Kilt = require('@kiltprotocol/sdk-js')
 ```

+## Create Attester Identity
 First we need to generate an Identity for the Attester.
 Use `node 1-generateMnemonic.js` again to generate one.

-Tell the workshop organizer the address of your attester, so that he can transfer some tokens to you.
+!> Tell the workshop organizer the address of your attester, so that he can transfer some tokens to you.

+Paste the mnemonic into `[YOUR MNEMONIC]`
 ```javascript
 const attester = Kilt.Identity.buildFromMnemonic('[YOUR MNEMONIC]')
 ```

+## Take RequestForAttestation object
 Select a RequestForAttestation from the exchange and paste it here.
 ```javascript
 const requestForAttestationAsJson = '[THE JSON OBJECT]'